AudixAI/eliza-jsdoc/packages/plugin-near/README-automated.md

 ```

 ### 4. Verification Steps:
-- Ensure you see ["✓ Registering action: <plugin actions>"] in the console
+- Ensure you see ["✓ Registering action: EXECUTE_SWAP_NEAR"] in the console

 Make sure to follow these instructions carefully to successfully install and integrate the @elizaos/plugin-near plugin with your ElizaOS project.